rshipard/diy_genie/README.md

 ## Current functionality:

- - You can create user
+ - You can create a user
  - Login
  - Create lists and modify them
- - Add friends via-email
+ - Add friends via their email
- - View you friends lists
+ - View your friends lists

 ## Future Features: